statechannels/go-nitro/docs/protocol-tutorial/0080-defunding-a-channel.md

     There is a convenience method `oncludeAndTransferAllAssets` which combines concluding with transferring for every asset --  batching them to save gas.

 ## Off-chain defunding

+If the channel in question is funded off chain, it can usually be cooperatively defunded.
+If that fails, the channel must be finalized on chain and then defunded using the on-chain `transfer` or `reclaim` methods.

+### Cooperate

+### Transfer in, transfer out

+### Reclaim and transfer out